Lalo-B/Cool-Spotz/README.md

 * Require Authentication: true
 * Request
-  * Method: ?GET
+  * Method: GET
-  * URL: ?/api/spots/:sppotId/bookings
+  * URL: /api/spots/:spotId/bookings
   * Body: none

 * Successful Response: If you ARE NOT the owner of the spot.